internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/README.md

 >   ** The Iron Throne adds the applicant to the voting dApp
 >   ** Once every 4 weeks members vote for 4 weeks on new applicants
 >   ** The voting is executed on-chain after an off-chain discussion
->   ** The voting is executed according to the bloxberg decision algorithm
+>   ** The voting is executed according to the bloxberg decision algorithm, refer to [#0020 RFC](https://github.com/internet-sicherheit/eco-blockchain-governance/issues/44) for more information on decision-making in governance processes)
 >   ** The bloxberg consortium needs a quorum of >50% of all voting power, to execute a valid voting, but a minimum of 3 voting organizations.
 >   ** If > 50%of the valid votes are yes, the new member is accepted.
 If not, the new member is rejected and can reapply at a later time.
->   ** After a positive vote the Iron Throne is instructed to add the new member as a Authority node to the bloxberg network.
+>   ** After a positive vote the Iron Throne is instructed to add the new member as a authority node to the bloxberg network.
 >   ** The new member has to run one Authority node, but can have n non-Authority nodes.
 The Authority node must be available in the network all the time.

 ## Drawbacks

-* On-chain voting is only pseudonym
+* In case the decision is met by members on chain, anonymity cannot be assured (pseudonimity at best)
 * Long application process may not seem contemporary for new members

 ## Prior art